Evaaaaaaa/Object-Detection-and-Image-Segmentation-for-Autonomous-vehicle/README.md

 ## Folders
 - **configs** : Enable modification of all preset variables within single directory (consisting of one or many config files for separate tasks)
-- **data** : Include example a small amount of data in the Github repository so tests can be run to validate installation

 ## Setup
 Clone repository and update python path